sodadata/docs/soda-sql/samples.md

 DO NOT use sample data if your dataset contains sensitive information or personally identifiable information (PII).

+1. If you have not already done so, [connect Soda SQL to your Soda Cloud account]({% link soda-cloud/connect_to_cloud.md %}).
-1. Add a `table_limit` sample metric to your scan YAML file; refer to Scan YAML Example below. <br />This metric defines the numerical threshold of rows in a dataset that Soda SQL sends to Soda Cloud after it executes a test during a scan.
+2. Add a `table_limit` sample metric to your scan YAML file; refer to Scan YAML Example below. <br />This metric defines the numerical threshold of rows in a dataset that Soda SQL sends to Soda Cloud after it executes a test during a scan.
 It yields a sample of the data from your dataset in the **Sample Data** tab when you are creating a new monitor; see image above.
-2. Save the changes to your scan YAML file, then run a scan on that dataset.
+3. Save the changes to your scan YAML file, then run a scan on that dataset.
 ```shell
 soda scan warehouse.yml/tables/orders.yml
 ```
-3. In your Soda Cloud account, navigate to the **Monitors** dashboard.
+4. In your Soda Cloud account, navigate to the **Monitors** dashboard.
 Click the stacked-dots icon to **Create Monitor**.
 Note that in the first step of the guided monitor creation, you can review sample data from your dataset that Soda SQL collected during its last scan of your dataset.

 #### Scan YAML Example